Chapter 3 Do You Still Want to Marry Me?

 "Okay."
 Matilda smiled at him.

-After Wentworth went into the kitchen, she looked at the big house, feeling her palms sweating.
+After Wentworth went into the kitchen, she looked around the spacious flat, her palms starting to sweat.

 She walked around the house.
-There were three rooms in total—large rooms, large living room, very little furniture.
-One room didn't even have furniture, completely empty.
+The flat had three rooms in total—spacious bedrooms, a large living room, and very little furniture.
+One room was completely empty.
 There really wasn't much to see.

 She came to the kitchen and leaned against the doorway.